Last updated 17th April, 2025

 Now, fertiliser is a combination of different chemicals which could be dangerous if misused or applied by an amateur gardener, and some fertilisers are toxic for pets.
 To find out more about lawn fertilisation, take a look at our Lawn Fertilisation Guide here.

 The hourly rate of tradespeople across the board differs greatly from region to region.
-A gardener's hourly rate in Windsor, for example, will charge far more than they would in Bradford.
+A gardener's hourly rate in London, for example, will be far more than elsewhere in the country.

-Of course, the hours that a gardener keeps is pretty much any time the sun is in the sky!
+Of course, the hours that a gardener keeps varies on the weather and time of year.
 Meaning shorter days in the winter, and longer days in the summer.

-This works out pretty well, as in the winter work tends to slow down as the grass is slower to grow and the weather makes some days unworkable.
+This works out pretty well, as in the winter gardening work tends to slow down as the grass is slower to grow and there's less garden maintenance required.
+Plus the change in weather makes some days unworkable.

-If you've recently moved into a house and find that the garden needs an entire overhaul, you're going to need the gardener in there for a few days to make it right.
+For larger projects, such as a complete redesign or if you've recently moved into a house and find that the garden needs an entire overhaul, you're likely going to need a gardener for a few days to make it right.

 The day rate for a gardener is around £220 per day, again with the more affluent regions garnering higher rates of around £250 and quainter parts of the country enjoying lower rates of about £200.

-Being a gardener is undoubtedly different from that of an electrician or plumber, just in terms of technical skills required.
+Being a professional gardener is certainly different from other professions such as an electrician or plumber, primarily in terms of the technical skills required.

-Some may have qualifications in horticulture and similar subjects, but on the whole, you should employ a gardener based on their reviews and portfolio, rather than their qualification list.
+While some gardeners may indeed have qualifications in horticulture or other related subjects, it's generally better to employ a gardener based on their reviews or a portfolio of work.
 We'll discuss how to find the best gardener to carry out work for you in a section a little further on in more detail.

 Any tradesmen working on your home, whether they be a gardener or a builder, should have the correct liability insurance to protect both you and them from any liability issues should any damage or injury occur whilst on the job.